Minnesota Stroke Association

 • Ask your doctor if you have circulation problems.
 If so, work with your doctor to control them.
 Fatty deposits can block the arteries which carry blood from your heart to your brain.
 This kind of blockage can cause stroke.
 Sickle cell disease, severe anemia, or other diseases can cause stroke if left untreated.

-Learn stroke warning signs and ACT FAST at the First Sign of Stroke.
+Learn stroke warning signs and Be FAST at the First Sign of Stroke.
 Call 911!
 Stroke is an emergency!

 Common stroke symptoms include: